01binary/zeroweb/src/articles/kalman-filter.md

 If you know what a moving vehicle or a motor shaft are supposed to do (*since you are controlling them in the first place*), why should you let measurements have so much influence on where they are estimated to be next?

-In the case of a DC motor, the PWM command determines velocity, which can be used to determine the shaft position:
+In the case of a DC motor, the PWM command can be mapped to velocity (adjusting for non-linearity) which is then used to determine the shaft position:

 ```matlab
 % System Identification (5202 Series Yellow Jacket Motor)